Reality Check: Would Catalonia be a viable country?

 And it would require all EU members to agree - including Spain.

-Some in the pro-independence camp feel that Catalonia could settle for a Norwegian-style solution.
-Single market membership without joining the EU.
+Some in the pro-independence camp feel that Catalonia could settle for single-market membership without joining the EU.
 Catalans may well be happy to pay for access, and continue to accept free movement of EU citizens across the region's borders.

 But if Spain chose to, it could make life difficult for an independent Catalonia.